Chupa Chups

-Chupa Chups ([ˈtʃupa ˈtʃups]) is a Spanish brand of lollipop and other confectionery sold in over 150 countries around the world.
+Chupa Chups ([ˈtʃupa ˈtʃups]) is a Spanish brand of confectionery found in over 150 countries.
 The brand was founded in 1958 by Enric Bernat, and is currently owned by the Italian-Dutch company Perfetti Van Melle.
 The name of the brand comes from the Spanish verb chupar, meaning "to suck".
+Similar confections are known as lollipops or suckers in English.

 History

-In the early 1950s, Enric Bernat worked for an apple jam factory called "Granja Asturias".
-After he broached the idea of making lollipops, the investors left.
-Bernat took over the company in 1958 and renamed it Chupa Chups.
-He built the production machines and sold a striped bonbon on a wooden stick for one peseta each.
+In the early 1950s, Enric Bernat founded the company Productos Bernat, which specialized in the production of confectionery.
+Bernat began working for an apple jam factory called "Granja Asturias" in 1954.
+By 1958, he controlled 100% of the capital of Granja Asturias and renamed the company Chupa Chups in 1961.
+He built the production machines and sold a striped bonbon on a wooden stick, but later it was changed to a plastic one.
+To ensure that competition in Spain was reduced, he purchased the Spanish patents for similar products in 1959.

-Bernat got the idea of his lollipops from him getting sticky hands from melting sweets.
-Bernat felt that at that time, sweets were not designed for children.
-Shopkeepers were instructed to place Chupa Chups near the cash register within reach of children's hands, instead of the usual placement behind the counter.